-The Valley of the Giants Tree Top Walk is one of Western Australia’s most iconic, and photographed sites.
+The Valley of the Giants Tree Top Walk is one of Western Australia’s most iconic photographed sites, and we want to offer some photography tips based on our experiences.
 It is also a photographer’s paradise while also being a challenge!

-We don’t profess to have amazing photography skills, and feel under-qualified to provide photography advice, BUT (deep breath) a lot of the best photos are when you are well prepared!
+We don’t profess to have amazing photography skills, and feel under-qualified to provide photography tips or advice, BUT (deep breath) a lot of the best photos are when you are well prepared!

 How do you get the perspective of these trees?
 We got down as low as we could and still we couldn’t fit the whole tree into the lens!!
 If you have extra lenses, make sure you have them all! at the same time, we got some cool perspective shots like this one